Stani Milcheva

 The topic of affordable housing is assessed from an institutional and finance point of view.
 While being a form of real estate, affordable housing is a form of social infrastructure which is closely linked to public financing and political economy.
 In particular, this research area looks into the financial vehicles for the affordable housing provision internationally, in the UK, and in London more specifically.
 It focuses on the role of institutional investors in the rental market and organisations in charge of the provision of social housing.
 Through close collaboration with major providers of affordable housing such as public institutions and institutional investors, we aim to provide impactful research and applied solutions to the UN sustainable development goals in particular addressing poverty and sustainable cities and communities as well as well-being, reduced inequalities and infrastructure.

-Long-run Discount Rates: Evidence from UK Repeat Sales Housing (with H. Lai), December 2021, SSRN paper.
+Term Structure of Discount Rates: Evidence from UK Repeat Sales Housing (with H. Lai), SSRN paper.

 The Price–Time-on-Market Puzzle Revisited: Evidence from Big Data (with Y. Huang), July 2021, SSRN paper.